>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org *)

 Also avoid the Pitfall of 'overstating' your appeal to the extent that you fail to meet the criteria that the appeal court would apply.
 Frame your appeal grounds conservatively so that the evidence, fresh evidence, transcripts, etc, fully support your claim.

-A sampling of cases is posted here that are useful in CAS Appeals and has the ability to trump many CAS claims if actually applicable to your case.
-Remember, Case Law is most affective when you use it to demonstrate certain legal principles and that other courts have decided these issues earlier. (also use some of the other cases above)
+A sampling of cases is posted here that are very useful in CAS Appeals and can trump many CAS claims if actually applicable to your case.
+Remember, Case Law is most affective when you use it to demonstrate certain legal principles that other courts

 > Court has ‘Parens Patriae Jurisdiction’ over Child: